CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 # 3. Business management requirements
 ## Business environment

+The external factors depend on the economy.
+The company is diversified to Healthcare, schools, housing, military, government, commercial, historic preservation, forensics and marine work.
+Each sector can be affected by the state of the overall economy.
+I.e. when interest rates go up new building construction tends to go down, but government work including schools goes up.

 ## Mission, goals, and objectives
+Continue to keep our work diversified and expanded to grow the business.
 ## Business model
+Continually market new clients, open new offices, partner with architects and contractors.
 ## Information environment

 # 4. Business operational requirements